 How to Make a Composting Bin

 The first consideration in learning how to compost is figuring out what you're going to compost in.
-This will depend on both the size of your garden and your preferred aesthetics.
-Gardeners with small gardens can get away with a tumbler or bin that hides unsightly decaying matter while providing you with enough compost to fortify your beds.
+This will depend on the size of your garden and your preferred aesthetics.
+People with small gardens often choose a composting bin, such as a storage container or trash can, that hides the decaying matter while providing enough compost to fortify their plants.

-Decide on a location for your composter.
-Select an area that is close to your garden, yet out of sight, should you want to maintain a manicured appearance.
+Determine a location for your composting bin.
+Pick an area that is close to your garden yet out of sight to maintain a manicured appearance.
 Lay down a garbage bag or weed cloth in the selected area.

-Place your composter on top of the garbage bag or weed cloth and begin filling the bin.
+Place your composter on top of the garbage bag or weed cloth, and begin filling the bin with appropriate organic waste.
 If animals frequent your yard, secure the top of the bin with a bungee cord.

 How to Make a Fenced Composting Pile

 Decide on a location for your composting pile.
-Near your garden, yet hidden from view by a shed or a garage, is the best option.
+Near your garden, yet hidden from view by a shed or garage, is often the best option.

-Measure out your space.
-A 3-by-3 or 4-by-4-foot composting bin is recommended.
+Measure your space.
+A 3- to 4-square-foot area is typically recommended.
 Place a stake in each corner.

-Cut your weed cloth to the appropriate size to span your pile.
+Cut your weed cloth to the size of the composter area.

-One by one, hammer a piece of rebar through your weed cloth and into the ground in each staked corner until all four corners are marked with rebar.
+Hammer a piece of rebar through your weed cloth and into the ground in each staked corner, so all four corners are marked with rebar.

-Roll out the chicken wire and cut it to length to span each side of your pile.
+Roll out the chicken wire, and cut it to span each side of the composter area.
 Secure each corner to the rebar with several zip ties.
 Then, using a wire tool, bend the sharp edges around the rebar.

 Maintaining Your Compost Pile

-While compost maintenance is minimal, turning the pile regularly and maintaining optimal moisture for decomposition is crucial to your success.
-After a while, the act of tending your compost will be just as rewarding as gardening itself.
+While compost maintenance is minimal, regularly turning the pile and sustaining optimal moisture for decomposition is crucial to your success.
+In about one to six months, you should have usable compost.

-Once a week, work the pile with a garden fork or shovel, making sure to turn the matter so that the organic material on the bottom now covers the new additions on the top.
+Roughly once a week, work the pile with a garden fork or shovel, making sure to turn it so the organic material from the bottom covers new additions on the top.

-If your pile is too wet, add plenty of shredded newspaper or leaves.
-The dry material will soak up the excess moisture and prevent mold from forming.
-Refrain from adding scraps until the pile returns to a normal moisture level.
+If your pile is too wet, add shredded newspaper or dry leaves.
+This material will soak up the excess moisture and prevent mold from forming.
+Refrain from adding organic scraps until the pile returns to its normal level of dampness.

 In general, only plant matter can be composted.
-If, at some point, the item in question was a plant, consider it good.
-This rule automatically eliminates meat, bones, and dairy, which can harbor harmful bacteria and should never be added to a compost pile.
+Meat, bones, and dairy can harbor harmful bacteria and should never be added to a compost pile.
+For the same reason, pet waste also generally should not be composted.

-Decomposition of organic matter happens despite your efforts to maintain your pile.
-However, regular maintenance will speed up the process.
-That said, if manually turning compost is difficult for you, consider a tumbler, a pre-made composting bin, or a worm bin as a composter
+Decomposition of organic matter will happen no matter what.
+However, regular composter maintenance on your part can speed up the process.
+If manually turning compost is difficult for you, consider a compost tumbler or other pre-made bin that makes the process easier.

-No matter what you choose, your bin or pile should be placed in an area that is easy for you to access, preferably in partial-sun.
-(Remember: the warmer the pile is, the faster the contents will break down.)
+No matter what variety you choose, place your composter in an area that is easy for you to access, preferably in partial sun.
+The warmth will help the contents break down.